 The Lord of the Rings by J.R.R.
 Tolkien – this epilogue unites different elements of the story and gives the reader an idea of what the characters go on to do after their main adventure.

-Whether or not you include an epilogue in your story depends on your narrative.
+Whether you include an epilogue in your story depends on your narrative.
 It can provide closure, more information on the characters and evoke emotions in the reader, but it can also be unnecessary, predictable and detached from the main story – lots to consider.
 Whatever you decide about using an epilogue, a well-balanced story will have a beginning, a middle and an end.

 For How to Present Your Manuscript click here